neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.network.syncher.EntityDataSerializers`
     - `WEATHERING_COPPER_STATE` - The weather state of the copper on the golem.
     - `COPPER_GOLEM_STATE` - The logic state of the copper golem.
+    - `MANNEQUIN_PROFILE` - The player profile of the mannequin.
 - `net.minecraft.server.MinecraftServer`
     - `selectLevelLoadFocusPos` - Returns the loading center position of the server, usually the shared spawn position.
     - `getLevelLoadListener` - Returns the listener used to track level loading.
     - `getCodeOfConducts` - Returns a map of file names to their code of conduct text.
     - `enforceGameTypeForPlayers` - Sets the game type of all players.
+    - `packetProcessor` - Returns the packet processor for the server.
 - `net.minecraft.server.commands.FetchProfileCommand` - Fetches the profile of a given user.
 - `net.minecraft.server.dedicated.DedicatedServerProperties#codeOfConduct` - Whether the server has a code of conduct.
 - `net.minecraft.server.level`